WHC Wezep

 Wezep Hattemerbroek Combination, commonly known as WHC Wezep, is a football club from the municipality of Oldebroek, Netherlands.
-WHC played in the 2017-18 Eerste Klasse.
-The club plays home games at Mulder Singel, where WHC has six playing fields and three training fields.
+The club plays home games at Mulderssingel, where WHC has six playing fields and three training fields.
 The grandstand has 500 seats.
 WHC has blue and white team colors.
 The club is best known for a 14–1 defeat to Ajax Amsterdam in the KNVB Cup 2009–10 season.

 History

 1930s–1940s

-On October 1 1930, the Hattemerbroek Football Association (HVV) was founded in Bakery Merchant to Hattemerbroek.
+On 1 October 1930, the Hattemerbroek Football Association (HVV) was founded in Bakery Merchant to Hattemerbroek.
 After several years of participation in the North Central Football Association (NCVB), HVV won its first championship in 1938.
 This was followed with a second championship in 1939, with the team remaining undefeated throughout the season.
 The rise to prominence of HVV was halted in 1940 by the German invasion of the Netherlands.
-The competition fell into abeyance.
+The competition was suspended.

 During the war years football mostly stopped.
 After liberation, HVV Wezeper Boys resumed competitive football.
 The KNVB did not accept Wezeper Boys and advised that they merge with the local HVV.
 A new name for the merged club was adopted: Wezep Hattemerbroek Combination (WHC).

-In the 1946-1947 season, WHC entered the newly created fourth division of the KNVB, the highest level in the Eastern Division.
+In the 1946–1947 season, WHC entered the newly created fourth division of the KNVB, the highest level in the Eastern Division.
 WHC achieved success in 1949 at the expense of Quick Boys (champions of the Saturday amateur league) and qualified for the cup final.
-In Baarn, WHC lost 2-1 to the Amsterdam side AMVJ.
+In Baarn, WHC lost 2–1 to the Amsterdam side AMVJ.
 After the match, the referee and his assistants fled amid complaints about the officiating.
-A year later, some 5,000 spectators saw WHC win 4-2 against Nunspeet in 't Harde, achieving its first championship under the new name.
+A year later, some 5,000 spectators saw WHC win 4–2 against Nunspeet in 't Harde, achieving its first championship under the new name.

 1950s–1960s

-In the 1950s, WHC was less controversial.
-In the late fifties Klouwenberg Wim Klein, WHC's first official coach, joined the club along with some young talent.
+In the late 1950s, Klouwenberg Wim Klein, WHC's first official coach, joined the club along with some young talent.
 Klouwenberg Klein was instrumental in the club achieving their greatest success up to that point.

 From 1964 to 1970, WHC won five division championships.
-The 1968 championship included a deciding match against Go Ahead Kampen Zwolle (a 2-1 victory).
+The 1968 championship included a deciding match against Go Ahead Kampen Zwolle (a 2–1 victory).
 This game was watched by 11,500 spectators, a number unheard of in a game between amateur clubs.